 First minister Carywn Jones said money would go towards the overall development cost of the new centre at Newport International Sports Village, Spytty.

-He joined Football Association Wales’ chief executive, Jonathan Ford, at the site yesterday as he handed over ownership of the 3G pitch to Newport City Council as part of the deal to develop the new facility.
+He joined Football Association Wales’ chief executive, Jonathan Ford, at the site yesterday as he handed over ownership of the 3G pitch to Newport City Council as part of the deal to develop the

 The 3G pitch uses the latest synthetic turf and provides an excellent playing surface for young players to develop their skills even in periods of rainy weather.